polysyllabic/chaos/README.md

 - Bits donation
 - Raffle
 - Gifting from those who have credits already

-The switch to a configuration-file initialization for modifiers means that it is easy to create many types of new modifiers with only a few settings.
-Some examples of new modifiers included in the new TLOU2 configuration file include the following:

-- Sir Robin: Forced backwards running
-- No Aim Movement: Cannot move while aiming
-- No Aiming Camera: Cannot move the camera while aiming
-- Snapshot: You have 1 second to aim before it's canceled
-- Sniper Speed: Wait 5 seconds between each shot
-- Criss-Cross Joysticks: Vertical and horizontal axes of both joysticks are swapped
-- Controller Drift: Add controller drift to the left joystick

 The low-level usb interception should be more stable in this version.
 In particular, hot-plugging the controller is now supported.